GioF71/player-launchers/README.md

 OUTPUT_MIXER_TYPE=software
 ```

-Say you store it as `~/my-config/mpd.env`.
-Say this repository is cloned at the directory `~/git/player-launchers`.
-Create the system unit with the following contents in `~/.config/systemd/user/my-mpd-instance.service` with the following contents:
+Assuming that you save that file as `~/my-config/mpd.env` and that this repository is cloned at the directory `~/git/player-launchers`, create the user-level systemd unit with the following contents in `~/.config/systemd/user/my-mpd-instance.service` with the following contents:

 ```text
 [Unit]